Our goal at Indian Hills Middle School is to eliminate bullying by emphasizing KINDNESS.

 We believe that it is important to talk about the things we SHOULD be doing - focusing on the positive, rather than focusing on the negative - in order to improve the climate of our school.

-Twice each month in Social Studies classes, we will be presenting a brief lesson on various topics to foster a climate of kindness within our school.
+Twice each month in rotating classes, we will be sharing a brief lesson on various topics to foster a climate of kindness and resilience within our school.

 If you come across a great idea or something that inspires kindness, please let us know so that we can include it in future planning!